Shareuhack | OpenClaw + Claude Code Costs 2026: API Key vs Pro $20 vs Max $200 (After Subscription Cutoff)

 February 14, 2026OpenClaw creator Peter Steinberger leaves the project to join OpenAI

-April 4, 2026Anthropic announces subscription quotas no longer apply to third-party tools, introduces extra usage billing
+April 4, 2026Anthropic announces subscription quotas no longer apply to third-party tools, introduces extra usage billing.
+Per OpenClaw's own reporting, an estimated 135,000+ instances were running at the time

 Community reaction was intense — DHH called the move "very customer hostile," the Hacker News thread garnered 245+ points, and the related GitHub Issue received 147+ reactions.